Paper Clip: Themes

-Jan Delasara, in the book '"PopLit, PopCult and The X-Files" argues that episodes like "Paper Clip", or the later episodes like "Nisei" and "731", show the public's trust in science "eroding", Delasara proposes that "arrogated" scientists who are "rework[ing] the fabric of life" are causing the public's faith in science to fade drastically, "a concern", she notes, "that is directly addressed by X-Files episodes".
+Jan Delasara, in the book PopLit, PopCult and The X-Files argues that episodes like "Paper Clip", or the later episodes like "Nisei" and "731", show scientists "rework[ing] the fabric of life", which is causing the public's faith in science to fade drastically.
 Moreover, she notes that almost all of the scientists portrayed in The X-Files are depicted with a "connection to ancient evil", with the lone exception being Agent Scully.
 In "Paper Clip" one of the main scientists is an ex-Nazi.
-As the episode proceeds, his scientific pursuits soon begin to paint him as the archetypical scientist who "goes too far", a serious factor Delasara argues "'alienates' [the public] further from science and its practitioners".
+As the episode proceeds, his scientific pursuits soon begin to paint him as the archetypal scientist who "goes too far", a serious factor Delasara argues "'alienates' [the public] further from science and its practitioners".